carmiac/term_pong/README.md

 This project is a simple implementation of Pong in Rust using the Ratatui library for the user interface.
-By default the left player is human and the right is the computer, but you can change that using the '-l' and '-r' options.
+By default the left player is human and the right is the computer, but you can change that using the `-l` and `-r` options.

+Enjoy playing Pong!

 ## Build and Run

-'cargo build -r'
+`cargo build -r`

-'./target/pong'
+`./target/pong`

 ## Controls